omni-network/omni/docs/content/faq.md

 Omni's xchain message protocol currently offers 2 confirmation strategies.
 You can specify your confirmation strategy with each xcall.

-You may choose want to use the same confirmation strategy for every `xcall` in your dapp.
+You may choose to use the same confirmation strategy for every `xcall` in your dapp.
 If this is the case, you can just hardcode a confirmation strategy.

 Or, you may want to adjust the `xcall`'s confirmation strategy based on the transaction's associated "value".
 For example, you may choose to implement logic that says: